gayedinc/howtocreateacounterwithjs/README.md

-# howtocreateacounterwithjs
+# Counter with JS
-Counter with Javascript
+In this project I made a counter using Javascript.